Joseph Lister was a nineteenth century doctor and pioneer in antiseptics

 Chronology/Biography of Sir Joseph Lister:

-1867: Lister proved his scientific methods, which he had been working on for some time and founded modern antiseptic surgery based originally on Louis Pasteur’s theories of bacteria and infection.
+1867: He proved his scientific methods, which he had been working on for some time and founded modern antiseptic surgery based originally on Louis Pasteur’s theories of bacteria and infection.
 He used carbolic acid as the antiseptic agent and heat sterilised instruments.
 He also developed absorbable ligatures drainage tubes, which have come into general surgical use.

 1870: Joseph Lister moved to Number Nine Charlotte Square, Edinburgh.